 Procurement Ethics: Shocks, Horrors, Scandals and More

-It may seem strange that procurement, often viewed as an unexciting part of an enterprise, can find itself embroiled in events and situations that make world headlines.
+It may seem strange that procurement, often viewed as an unexciting part of an enterprise, can be embroiled in events and situations that make world headlines.
 Ethics—or lack of them—is often at the heart of the discussion.
 From the deaths of garment factory workers earning pittances to corruption and kickbacks in defense contracts, procurement can be a hotbed of horror stories and scandals.

 Immoral or illegal practices can include: